Child and Teen Checkups (C&TC)

 Refugee health screening do not address all potential health concerns that may be identified by comprehensive screening performed in C&TC exams.

-On arrival, many refugee and unaccompanied children have already demonstrated significant resilience, but may also experience mental health concerns.
+Many refugee and unaccompanied children have already demonstrated significant resilience, but may also experience mental health concerns on arrival.
 Mental health screening should be done during C&TC exams.
-As resettlement itself poses additional challenges and stressors, consider integrating mental health screening or discussion into ongoing care.
-Compared with US- origin youth, refugee youth have higher rates of community violence exposure, dissociative symptoms, traumatic grief, somatization, and phobic disorder (Linton, 2019).
+As resettlement poses additional challenges and stressors, consider integrating mental health screening or discussion into ongoing care.
+Compared with US- origin youth, refugee youth have higher rates of community violence exposure, dissociative symptoms, traumatic grief, somatization, and phobic disorder.
 As children and youth arriving with refugee status likely did not have routine access to health care before their arrival, this delay in care can mean that concerns identified during a C&TC visit require additional follow up afterwards.

-Minnesota Statutes require that children in foster care receive a physical exam at least on an annual basis.
+Minnesota Statutes require that children in foster care receive a physical exam at least annually.

-Children in foster care can receive Child and Teen Checkups health services more frequently than the C&TC schedule, based on a child's health needs.
+Children in foster care can receive C&CT health services more frequently than the C&TC schedule, based on a child's health needs.

 Importance of continuing care for Children and youth in foster care

-Ninety five percent of justice involved youth live in community settings, although they are often likely to have lived in foster care.
+Ninety-five percent of justice involved youth (JIY) live in community settings, although they are often likely to have lived in foster care.
 They are less likely to receive preventive health care even though they may qualify for Medicaid.

 Importance of continuing care for JIY

 The National Survey on Drug Use and Health (2009-2014) found a higher rate of substance use disorder, depression, and anxiety for youth with any degree of justice involvement.
-JIY reported a significantly higher rate of STI treatment in the prior year (Winkelman, Frank, Binswanger, & Pinals, 2017).
-Justice involved youth have substantially higher rates of ED and hospital use compared to their non-JIY peers (Winkelman T. G., 2017).
+JIY reported a significantly higher rate of STI treatment in the prior year.
+Justice involved youth have substantially higher rates of ED and hospital use than their non-JIY peers.

 Importance of continuing care for LGBTQ+ AYA

 The rates of mental health disorders, substance use disorders and suicide are higher among LGBTQ+ populations.
-High school students who identify as lesbian, gay or bisexual are four times more likely to attempt suicide than heterosexual students (CDC 2021).
-Per the report, Sexual Orientation and Estimates of Adult Substance Use and Mental Health, LGBTQ+ youth (18-26 years) are twice as likely as their heterosexual peers to: smoke, initiate alcohol, and have earlier use of illicit drugs (Medley & Cribb, 2016).
+High school students who identify as lesbian, gay or bisexual are four times more likely to attempt suicide than heterosexual students.
+Per the report, Sexual Orientation and Estimates of Adult Substance Use and Mental Health, LGBTQ+ youth (18-26 years) are twice as likely as their heterosexual peers to: smoke, initiate alcohol use, and have earlier use of illicit drugs.

-Youth who identify as LGBTQ+ report dramatically lower rates of mental wellbeing than straight peers, including a 16 percent difference in reporting positive community relationships, 26 percent difference in positive identity, 18 percent difference in social competency and 26 percent difference in empowerment (Minnesota Department of Health, 2019).
+Youth who identify as LGBTQ+ report dramatically lower rates of mental wellbeing than straight peers, including a 16% difference in reporting positive community relationships, a 26% difference in positive identity, an18% difference in social competency and a 26% difference in empowerment.

 Centers for Disease Control and Prevention (2021, October).
 Disparities in Suicide.
 Retrieved from Centers for Disease Control and Prevention.